-- S 6.1.3 If there is any indication that a stun has not been effective, or that animals are displaying signs of recovery from a stun, re-stunning must take place immediately. - S 6.2 Cattle must not be allowed into the slaughter box unless the slaughterman is ready to immediately stun the animal.

-- S 6.3 LEGAL All stunning pens for cattle must be constructed to: - a) restrict backwards, forwards or sideways movement - b) allow the slaughterman free access to the animal's forehead while it is restrained, and - c) allow release of the animal's head as soon as the animal has been stunned. - S 6.4 LEGAL NEW Cattle must be effectively stunned before being released from the stunning pen. - S 6.5 LEGAL Cattle must only be stunned when they can be stuck immediately afterwards with a stun-to-stick interval of no more than 60 seconds. - S 6.6 NEW The effectiveness of stunning must be recorded for at least 10 animals: - a) at the very start of each day's killing, and - b) at least every 2 hours.
+- S 7.1.4 LEGAL Where animals are electrically stunned, the apparatus must: - a) incorporate a device which measures the impedance of the load and prevents operation of the apparatus if the minimum required current cannot be passed - b) incorporate an audible or visual device indicating the length of time of its application to an animal in each cycle of application, and - c) be connected to a device indicating the applied current, positioned so as to be clearly visible to the operator. - S 7.1.5 NEW Where cattle are electrically stunned techniques must be used to lower the resistance of the cattle to the electrical current.
+See information box below standard S(C) 1.3. - S 7.1.6 If there is any indication that a stun has not been effective, or that animals are displaying signs of recovery from a stun, re-stunning must take place immediately. - S 7.2 LEGAL Cattle must not be allowed into the slaughter box unless the slaughterman is ready to immediately stun the animal. - S 7.3 LEGAL All stunning pens for cattle must be constructed to: - a) restrict backwards, forwards or sideways movement - b) allow the slaughterman free access to the animal's forehead while it is restrained, and - c) allow release of the animal's head as soon as the animal has been stunned. - S 7.4 LEGAL Cattle must be effectively stunned before being released from the stunning pen. - S 7.5 LEGAL Cattle must only be stunned when they can be stuck immediately afterwards with a stun-to-stick interval of no more than 60 seconds. - S 7.6 The effectiveness of stunning must be recorded for at least 10 animals: - a) at the very start of each day's killing, and - b) at least every 2 hours.